redlegjed/cheatsheets/git_cheatsheet.md

     git push origin --delete <branch_name>    <-- Delete remote branch git branch -d <branch_name>               <-- Delete local branch git branch -D <branch_name>               <-- Delete local branch even if not merged

+Cleanup checked out repositories, i.e. remove the deleted branch from any other copies of the repository that you have.

+    git fetch --all --prune

 * Branch prefixes used by bitbucket